svanini/learning-area/README.md

-- this is the first bullet point
+- this is a bullet point
 - this is another bullet point

 1. this is a numbered list